qkunst/collectiemanagement/report.md

       does destroy the requested Collection with admin login if it has works and a parent collection as advisor
-      doesn't destroy a newly generated Collection with advisor login can destroy a collection the advisor has access to cannot destroy the a collection the advisor has no access to
+      doesn't destroy a newly generated Collection with advisor login cannot destroy a collection the advisor has access to cannot destroy the a collection the advisor has no access to

 CollectionsStagesController